 Dale Ann Bradley

 Bradley was born in Pineville, in the mountains of eastern Kentucky.
 Her family resided, as she says, “in a backwoods holler,” where electricity and running water were inaccessible until she was a teenager.
-As the daughter of a Primitive Baptist minister, Bradley grew up with limited exposure to secular music.
+As the daughter of a Primitive Baptist minister, Bradley grew up with limited exposure to secular music, but cultivated her voice singing a cappella with her church congregation.
 When she got her first guitar at the age of 14, she says, “It was a little plywood, small body guitar, but it had six strings and I made a pick from a milk jug.
 Drove everybody crazy.”
 In high school she began performing locally with musical mentors in a band they called Back Porch Grass.
 After starting a family, Dale Ann returned to music in 1989 when she was invited to perform at the venerable Renfro Valley Barn Dance.
 She became a regular on the Saturday night barn dance as well as its sister radio show, Sunday Morning Gatherin’.
 At Renfro, she met and joined the New Coon Creek Girls, an all-women’s bluegrass ensemble inspired by the original Coon Creek Girls of the 1930s; she played with the group from 1991 until 1997.

-For this special performance, Dale Ann is joined by her top-notch band: Kim Fox (guitar), Matt Leadbetter (dobro), Ethan Burkhardt (bass), and Mike Sumner (banjo).
+Dale Ann will be joined in Salisbury by her stellar band: Kim Fox (guitar), Matt Leadbetter (dobro), Casey Freeland (bass), and Mike Sumner (banjo).